Death of Abu Bakr al-Baghdadi: Reactions

-ISIL response and subsequent operations
+IS response and subsequent operations

-News of the death of Baghdadi was ignored by official ISIL channels for days and the group did not immediately confirm his death.
-Many ISIL supporters refused to believe he was dead, while some others accepted it.
-Supporters of ISIL's rival jihadist groups like Hayat Tahrir al-Sham and al-Qaeda praised his death because of his group's noted record for cruelty.
-Salafi cleric Abdullah al-Muhaysini celebrated Baghdadi's demise and called on ISIL members to defect.
+News of the death of Baghdadi was ignored by official Islamic State channels for days and the group did not immediately confirm his death.
+Many IS supporters refused to believe he was dead, while some others accepted it.
+Supporters of IS's rival jihadist groups like Hayat Tahrir al-Sham and al-Qaeda praised his death because of his group's noted record for cruelty.
+Salafi cleric Abdullah al-Muhaysini celebrated Baghdadi's demise and called on IS members to defect.
 The activity of jihadist supporters in general temporarily decreased online as well.

-ISIL's Amaq News Agency confirmed Baghdadi's death on October 31 and announced Abu Ibrahim al-Hashimi al-Qurashi as his successor.
+IS's Amaq News Agency confirmed Baghdadi's death on October 31 and announced Abu Ibrahim al-Hashimi al-Qurashi as his successor.
 Abu Hamza al-Qurashi became their new spokesman after its prior spokesperson, Abul-Hasan al-Muhajir, was killed in an October 27 U.S. strike in northwest Syria following the Barisha raid.
-In an audio message, Hamza al-Qurashi described U.S. president Donald Trump as "a crazy old man" and warned the U.S. to "not rejoice" and that ISIL supporters would avenge Baghdadi's death.
+In an audio message, Hamza al-Qurashi described U.S. president Donald Trump as "a crazy old man" and warned the U.S. to "not rejoice" and that IS supporters would avenge Baghdadi's death.

 Since Baghdadi's death several of the leaders operating under him have been killed or captured, along with some of his family members:

 On November 4, Turkish communications director Fahrettin Altun stated that Rasmiya Awad, Baghdadi's lesser-known older sister, had been captured.
 According to Reuters, citing Turkish officials, Awad was captured in a raid on a shipping container in the Turkish-controlled Syrian border town of Azaz and that Turkish authorities were interrogating her husband and daughter-in-law who were also detained.
 When captured, she was also accompanied by five children.
 "We hope to gather a trove of intelligence from Baghdadi's sister on the inner workings of ISIS," Altun stated.
 Little independent information is available on Baghdadi's sister and Reuters was not immediately able to verify if the captured individual was her.

 On December 3, Iraqi security forces announced the capture of Baghdadi's "deputy" who operated under the name "Abu Khaldoun".
 According to security officials, a police unit in Hawija, Kirkuk Governorate, Iraq, tracked down Khaldoun to an apartment in the March 1 area where he was hiding; he possessed a fake I.D. under the name of Shaalan Obeid when apprehended.
-Khaldoun was previously ISIL's "military prince" of Iraq's Saladin Governorate.
+Khaldoun was previously IS's "military prince" of Iraq's Saladin Governorate.

-On December 26, Boko Haram, the West African branch of ISIL, killed 11 captives in what the group called a "message for Christians" and a retaliation for the killing of Baghdadi and Abul-Hasan al-Muhajir.
+On December 26, ISWAP, the West African branch of IS, killed 11 captives in what the group called a "message for Christians" and a retaliation for the killing of Baghdadi and Abul-Hasan al-Muhajir.

 International

-Representatives of several countries, including Australia, France, Israel, and the United Kingdom, congratulated the United States and said that the death of Baghdadi marked a turning point in the fight against ISIL.
+Representatives of several countries, including Australia, France, Israel, and the United Kingdom, congratulated the United States and said that the death of Baghdadi marked a turning point in the fight against IS.